Famartincfm/Terraform-vWAN-LAB/README.md

 # vWAN LAB - Terraform

-Several variations of vWAN deployments that can be used in LAB
+Variations of vWAN deployment that can be used in LAB

 >Everything will be deployed in a single Resource Group which you can then delete to avoid further costs.
-Each vNET will host a Windows VM so you can test connectivity.
+Optionally each vNET will host a Windows VM so you can test connectivity.

-## Base topology created
+## Network topology

 ![vWAN](https://user-images.githubusercontent.com/62115929/209670483-ee4c2f06-a8b9-40c4-816b-051f5262489d.jpg)

-Topology variations included:
-- vHUB (w/ or w/o Firewall) with S2S branch with VM's on each vNET (default - above diagram)
-  - vHUB (w/ or w/o Firewall) with S2S branch <ins>without</ins> VM's - (Faster deployment)
+### Optional Resources

+- Branch offices (If none is selected it won't deploy any S2S GW on the HQ_Hub as well)
+- Virtual Machines (You can deploy the above design without any VMs)
+- Azure Firewall
+- P2S GW
+- 2nd Hub inside the vWAN

+You can choose which resources to deploy from above (or none) decreasing/increasing the deployment time accordingly.

 ## Requirements